 - Your people.
 Prospective patients want to know you’ll be nice to them, too.
 You can say you and your staff are “caring,” but how do you demonstrate that to patients?
 Are you especially friendly and welcoming?
 Skilled at putting kids at ease?
 Your office feels comfortable rather than “medical”?

-- The services your practice offers.
+- The dental services your practice offers.
 Are you a general dentist?
 An orthodontist?
 Do you offer whitening or other elective procedures or specialize in implants?

 Third party recommendations.

 You cannot underestimate the importance of this.
 It’s not just a matter of acquiring word-of-mouth referrals.
 People now look for advice from total strangers as well as friends and family because they’re unbiased.
-When people talk about your practice and post reviews, they are marketing on your behalf.
+When people talk about your dental practice and post reviews, they are marketing on your behalf.

 - Post some of your best reviews in your waiting area, and share them via social media.